Mut-allay/njuka-webapp-frontend/docs/commands.md

 firebase login
 firebase logout
 firebase init
-firebase init functions # In your project directory firebase emulators:start --only functions taskkill /F /IM java.exe #to kill the emulators netstat -aon | findstr "8080" #To Listen to Which Ports Are in Use
+firebase emulators:start --only functions taskkill /F /IM java.exe #to kill the emulators netstat -aon | findstr "8080" #To Listen to Which Ports Are in Use